-In 2000, we approved a stock purchase plan.
+In 2000, the Company approved a stock purchase plan.
 Under this plan, participating employees can authorize the Company to withhold a portion of their base pay during consecutive six-month payment periods for the purchase of shares of the Company's common stock.
-At the conclusion of the period, participating employees can purchase shares of the Company's common stock at 85% of the lower of the fair market value of the Company's common stock at 85% of the lower of the fair market value of the Company's common stock at 85% of the lower of the fair market value of the Company's common stock at 85% of the lower of the fair market value of the Company's common stock at the beginning or end of the period.
+At the conclusion of the period, participating employees can purchase shares of the Company's common stock at 85% of the lower of the fair market value of the Company's common stock at the beginning or end of the period.
 Shares are issued under the plan for the six-month periods ending June 30 and December 31.
-Under this plan, 500,000 shares of common stock are authorized for issuance of which 410,375 shares were issued as of December 31, 2011.
-During the years ended December 31, 2011 and 2010, we issued 49,400 shares and 51,481 shares, respectively, under the Employee Stock Purchase Plan.
+Under this plan, 500,000 shares of common stock are authorized for issuance of which 470,403 shares were issued as of December 31, 2012.
+During the years ended December 31, 2012 and 2011, we issued 60,028 shares and 49,400 shares, respectively, under the Employee Stock Purchase Plan.